vanhoefm/fragattacks/research/README.md

 Most devices I tested are vulnerable to mixed key attacks.
 In case the normal mixed key attack tests indicate that a device is not vulnerable, but the test `ping-frag-sep` does succeed, it is highly recommended to try these alternative mixed key attack tests.
-Some remarks:

-- `--rekey-req`: When testing an AP, you can add the `--rekey-req` parameter to any of the mixed key attack tests to actively request a rekey handshake.
+As a general remark, when testing an AP, you can add the `--rekey-req` parameter to any of the mixed key attack tests to actively request a rekey handshake.
 A low number of APs will then perform the rekey handshake.
 Most APs will ignore this request though, and have to be explicitly configured to regularly renew the session key (PTK).

+Some notes regarding the tests:

-- `ping I,E,F,AE` and `ping I,F,BE,E`: These are fairly straightforward mixed key attack tests where both fragments are injected at different times.
+- `ping I,F,BE,E` and `ping I,E,F,AE`: These are fairly straightforward mixed key attack tests where both fragments are injected at different times.

 - `ping I,E,F,AE --rekey-plain`: Some drivers (e.g. MediaTek) will perform the rekey handshake in plaintext.
 To test